RinUnderscore/Windows-To-Linux/README.md

 This is still in BETA and will not work (yet).
 When it is finished, it will be an runable EXE file.

 ## Version
-Currently, this is Version 0.1.2a of WTL.
+Currently, this is Version 0.1.2b of WTL.
 There are no instalations of WTL currently.

-Version 0.1.2a:
+Version 0.1.2a, b:
 - Bug Fixes on CD Command and Listening Scripts
+- Fixes on README.md

 Version 0.1.2:
 - CD Command